sporto/sporto.github.com/source/_posts/2013-02-22-a-plain-english-guide-to-javascript-prototypes.markdown

 	console.log(foo instanceof Foo ) //=> true
 ```

-In essence functions when used with the keyboard __new__ behave like factories, meaning that they create new objects.
+In essence functions when used with the keyword __new__ behave like factories, meaning that they create new objects.
 The new object they create is linked to the function by its prototype, more on this later.
 So in JavaScript we call this an __instance__ of the function.

 ### 'this' is assigned implicitly